All comparisonsVS

 Push notificationsUnlimitedIncluded

-Multi-language4 languages (EN/FR/ES/AR)English-focused
+Multi-language4 languages (EN/FR/ES/AR)English only

 Free tierYesNo (starts ~$25/mo)

-PricingFrom €0, Pro €39.99/moFrom ~$25/mo
+PricingFrom €0, Pro €49.99/mo$25–$95/mo, no free tier

 Wallet-native (Apple + Google)